10 Signs That Your CPU Is Failing or Dead on Your Computer

 4. System Won’t Boot

 A complete failure to boot up is one of the most obvious signs of CPU failure.
 If your system doesn’t turn on at all or gets stuck in a boot loop, the CPU might be the culprit.
-Before assuming the worst, check other components like RAM and power supply, but keep the CPU in mind as a potential problem.
-Overheating is likely a factor at play.
+Before assuming the worst, check other components like RAM, power supply, and motherboard connections first, as these are more common causes of boot failures than CPU problems.
+However, keep the CPU in mind as a potential problem if other components test fine.

 See also - Samsung Stuck on The Logo Screen (Won't Turn On)